gocassa/gocassa/README.md

 Gocassa is a high-level library on top of [gocql](https://github.com/gocql/gocql).

 Compared to gocql it provides query building, adds data binding, and provides easy-to-use "recipe" tables for common query use-cases.
 Unlike [cqlc](https://github.com/relops/cqlc), it does not use code generation.
-Instead, it encourages the user to define types in the most natural way for them.

 #### Table types